Toloka/docs/en/template-builder/best-practices/hotkeys.md

 ## Multiple actions {#bulk-actions}

-For the user to trigger multiple actions by pressing a button, add the [action.bulk](../reference/action.bulk.md) component.
+For the annotator to trigger multiple actions by pressing a button, add the [action.bulk](../reference/action.bulk.md) component.
 For example, you can use it to show multiple notifications.

 [View example in the sandbox](https://clck.ru/TR7bK).